 Cordelia is the innermost moon of Uranus.
 It is named after the youngest daughter of King Lear in Shakespeare's play and is also known as Uranus VI.
-Cordelia acts as the inner shepherd moon of Uranus' epsilon ring (see Uranus, rings).
-It was discovered by the Voyager scientist Richard J. Terrile from images taken by Voyager 2 on January 20, 1986, and was given the temporary designation S/1986 U7.
+Cordelia acts as the inner shepherd moon of Uranus' epsilon ring.
+It was discovered by the Voyager scientist Richard J. Terrile from images taken by Voyager 2 on 20 January 1986, and was given the temporary designation S/1986 U7.

 |discovery||1986, Voyager 2|